FlyWheel Consultancy

 Action: Start with a single agent swarm: sales intelligence or CRM automation.
 Deploy on local hardware.
 Use the policy controls to enforce read-only access initially, then expand permissions as you build trust.

-Scenario 3: You are evaluating agent platforms for the first time
+Scenario 3: You're evaluating agent platforms for the first time

 NemoClaw is the strongest starting point available today.
 You get an open platform with enterprise security, local deployment, and access to the full OpenClaw skill ecosystem (with proper auditing).